Efficient Image Pre-Training with Siamese Cropped Masked Autoencoders: Experiments

 \subsection{Training time}

 We compare the training times of CropMAE and SiamMAE.
 On the one hand, CropMAE uses an extremely high masking ratio, and only needs a single frame of a video clip to train, or even a standalone image.
-On the other hand, SiamMAE uses a masking ratio that is lower, and needs two different frames to work.
+On the other hand, SiamMAE uses a lower masking ratio and needs two different frames to work.
 Both these factors significantly impact the training time, as seeking distant frames may require decoding a larger portion of the video, and the number of operations performed by the attention layers increases quadratically with the number of visible patches~\cite{He2022Masked}.
 We measure the total time taken by both approaches to train and report our results in Table~\ref{tab:training_time}.
-As can be seen, CropMAE trains almost $30\%$ faster than SiamMAE on K400 for a fixed computational budget, thanks to its use of fewer patches and frames.
-In addition, CropMAE trained on ImageNet, which does not require decoding videos, achieves a $2380\%$ speed-up on our hardware, while reaching better performances.
+As it can be seen, CropMAE trains almost $30\%$ faster than SiamMAE on K400 for a fixed computational budget, thanks to its use of fewer patches and frames.
+When pre-training on images (\ie, on the IN Subset), which are significantly faster to decode, CropMAE achieves a tremendous speed-up of 2380\% on our hardware while also reaching better performances.